mccs-group/.github/README.md

-# multi-disciplinary compilers & computer science (mccs) is a research group which focuses on:
+## multi-disciplinary compilers & computer science group (mccs-group)

+ is a research group which focuses on:

 - compiler auto-tuning via phase-ordering